alibaba/freeline/README.md

     - libs modified
     - connect to other mobile phones after any incremental build

-    and an incremental build on other change case (java or res modified ),you don't need to pay attention to what you just modified!
+    and an incremental build on other change case (java or res modified ),you don't need to pay attention to what you just modified.

-- force full build：`python freeline.py -f`
+- `python freeline.py -f`

-    when if freeline are not automatically change to full build ,you can force it through "-f"
+    Freeline will rebuild the project.